Astrology -The Red Pill: The Saturn-Uranus Dilemma

-It’s a daily battle for those who practise astrology, but hey, at least they don’t have to dodge bullets.
-Let’s raise our consciousness and spark a revolution of enlightenment that’ll make the galaxy proud.
-Astrology faces way more scepticism than it deserves, with religious, scientific, and other communities giving it the stink eye.
+It’s a daily battle for those who practice astrology, but hey, at least they don’t have to dodge bullets.

 Take the Blue Pill: